-- Spare light bulbs
+Spare light bulbs Spark plugs Fuses Spare propeller Propeller parts Flashlight batteries

-- Spare propeller

-- Spark plugs

-- Propeller parts

-- Fuses

-Flashlight batteries

 SAFE BOATING PRACTICES

 YOU are responsible for your own safety, the safety of your passengers, and the safety of fellow boaters.

 Drugs and Alcohol

 Alcohol consumption and boating do not mix!
 Operating under the influence endangers the lives of your passengers and other boaters.
 Federal laws prohibit operating a boat under the influence of alcohol or drugs.